PFScripts/pf_wrs/README.md

 ## Configuration

-You can configure the script using the provided `config.lua` file.
+- You can configure the script using the provided `config.lua` file.
 Below is an example of how you can customize various parameters.
+- Can change / add new languages in `locales/*`